All posts

 But Meetup's model has its limitations, and the platform has evolved in ways that don't suit every use case.
 If you're looking for alternatives — whether for discovery, in-the-moment connection, or something more privacy-conscious — there are meaningful options worth understanding.

 Meetup's strength is recurring community groups.
-If you want to find people who share a specific interest and meet regularly, Meetup's model works well:
+If you want to find people who share a specific interest and meet regularly, the model works well: browse groups by interest and location, RSVP to upcoming events, build a community around a regular activity, and organise and promote events to group members.

 For community builders who want to run a regular event series — a monthly book club, a weekly run club, a bi-weekly tech meetup — Meetup provides infrastructure and a built-in audience.

-Meetup's group-based model has a few limitations that have become more pronounced over time:
+Meetup's group-based model has some limitations that have become more pronounced over time.

 FirstMove